Access to Mideast and Islamic Resources (AMIR) A tool to assemble and distribute information on open access material relating to the Middle East.

 OpenGulf – Set of interconnected digital projects focusing on historical documentation about the [Arabian/Persian] Gulf

-The Islamic Manuscript Association – An an international non-profit organisation dedicated to protecting Islamic manuscript collections and supporting those who work with them.
+The Islamic Manuscript Association – An an international non-profit organization dedicated to protecting Islamic manuscript collections and supporting those who work with them.

 The Rabat Genizah Project – A digital library of documents of the Jewish population of Rabat, Morocco.
 The collection includes community records, photographs, public notices, pedagogical materials, poetic manuscripts, canonical Jewish texts, rabbinical commentaries, liturgical supplements, and a wide range of other published and unpublished materials.